Micromachining Spindle Error Analyzer

 The micromachining version of SEA uses smaller probes, probe nest, and master ball compared to the standard SEA version.

-The system includes the same proprietary software, sensor system, and ANSI and ISO standard tests for helping you understand the performance of your spindle at operational speeds.
+The system includes the same proprietary SEA Software, sensor system, and ANSI and ISO standard tests for helping you understand the performance of your spindle at operational speeds.
 The Micromachining Spindle Error Analyzer measures your machine spindles with sub-nanometer resolution.
 It can use the microNest with 5 mm probes (shown above) or the nanoNest for 3 mm probes.

 Machining within microns requires a spindle that is accurate within nanometers.